Photo by Tony Mastres.

 Director: Scott Marcus

-Class time: TBD
+Class time: please see below

-Class location: TBD
+Class location: please see below

 The UCSB Middle East Ensemble is an official "Ethnomusicology Performance Ensemble" in the Department of Music at the University of California, Santa Barbara.
 Begun in 1989 by ethnomusicology professor Scott Marcus, the Ensemble has performed widely throughout California, including concerts in San Diego, L.A., Pomona, San Bernadino, Pasadena, Santa Barbara, San Luis Obispo, Berkeley, and Sacramento.
 Quarterly concerts at UCSB's 486-seat Lotte Lehmann Concert Hall are regularly "sold out" events.
 We rehearse throughout the year on Tuesday evenings and invite any and all to come and join us at these rehearsals.
 Ahlan wa sahlan!